dotnet/apireviews/2016-02-02-ADO_NET/README.md

     - We'll have two different implementations for the extension method:
         1. The .NET Framework version will be implemented by calling the existing method that returns the schema information via a `DataTable`.
         2. On .NET Core, we rely on the `DbReader` derivatives to implement the interface.
+    - In the next version of the .NET Framework/.NET Core we'll add a virtual to `DbReader` has the same signature as the extension method.
+In order to do so, the .NET Core implementers need to implement this interface explicitly.
 * Next steps: Saurabh will update the proposal

 ### #1039 Why is DataTable/View/Set absent?